Halium/docs/supplementary/devices/cedric.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 There is no device tree source (dts) file in the mainline kernel, neither for the device itself nor for the underlying SoC (MSM8937).
 Consult the table below for status on other hardware.
+There is some progress here (boots pmOS but no touch, no USB, no network): https: //github.com/Hacker1245/linux-1.

 .. list-table::
     :header-rows: 1